JaydencoolCC/MarketPilot/README.md

 ![MarketPilot dashboard](public/brand/marketpilot-dashboard.png)

-## Main Features
+## Features

 - Watchlist-first dashboard for stocks, holdings, funds, and gold.
 - Quote snapshots with price, change, market status, freshness, and data source.
 - Stock holding records with floating P&L based on the latest available quote.
 - Daily market digest preview and SMTP email delivery.
-- AI chat grounded in the current watchlist, quote snapshots, and recent news.
+- AI chat is grounded in the current watchlist, quote snapshots, and recent news.
 - Configurable quote, news, model, and email providers.

-## Design Scop
+## Application Positioning

-MarketPilot is not a broker, trading terminal, or high-frequency market data system.
-It does not place orders, connect to brokerage accounts, or make deterministic buy/sell calls.
-The app is meant to help with personal market review and source-aware research.
-It should make information easier to scan and question, not replace trading.
+MarketPilot is not a brokerage platform, trading terminal, or high-frequency market data system.
+It does not execute orders, connect to brokerage accounts, or provide decisive recommendations to buy or sell assets.
+The application is designed to support personal market review and research grounded in traceable sources.
+Its purpose is to make market information easier to examine and critically evaluate, rather than to automate or replace trading.

-## Local Setup
+## Setup

 Create the conda environment and install Node dependencies: